On images of Mori dream spaces: Preliminaries on Mori dream space and the multi-section ring

 Recall also that the relative interior of a face of $P$ is a strong Mori equivalence class.
 This follows from the fact that two semi-ample line bundles are Mori equivalent if and only if the set of curves contracted by the morphisms coincide.
+Also the same thing hold for faces of $N$ by \pref{lm:negative cone}.
+In particular, line bundles contained in $C^{\relint}$ are strongly Mori equivalent to each other.